 Little or no local knowledge

-As most online agencies are based in a central headquarters, their individual agents probably won’t know your local property market very well.
-A lack of knowledge can sometimes lead to poor decision making and, ultimately, an unsatisfactory selling price that doesn’t reflect the property’s true potential.
-Most local markets have their own unique nuances and characteristics — most of which the average online company will be unaware of.
+Most online agencies are located in a central headquarters, their agents probably won’t know your local property market very well.
+A lack of knowledge can sometimes lead to poor decision making and, ultimately, an unsatisfactory selling price that doesn’t reflect the property’s real potential.
+Most local markets have their unique nuances and characteristics — most of which the average online company will be unaware.

 Is selling my house online the best option?

-A growing number of bricks-and-mortar estate agents are combining their efforts of large online portals, which most online agents don’t have access to.
+A growing number of bricks-and-mortar estate agents are combining their efforts of large online portals, which most online agents don’t have access.
 So opting to sell with Internet-based companies will probably mean missing out on these vast resources.
-However, as most online firms list on Rightmove and Zoopla, you home will still have a massive audience.
+However, as most online firms list on Rightmove and Zoopla, your home will still have a massive audience.

 What are my rights when selling a house online?

 Online agents are subject to the same rules, regulations and laws that apply to traditional ones.
-Before you sign an agreement with your chosen online agency, check that they are signed up to either the Property Redress Scheme, Ombudsman Services: Property or the Property Ombudsman.
-These schemes are there to protect your interests, so make sure you have their contact details before you enter into an agreement.
+Before you sign an agreement with your chosen online agency, check that they are signed up to either the Property Redress Scheme or the Property Ombudsman.
+These schemes are there to protect your interests, so make sure you have their contact details before you agree.

 FAQs about online home selling